kaankabalak/docs/source/installation/restore-minio.rst

 4. Update ``/etc/fstab`` (if necessary) and remount the drive.
 5. Monitor MinIO logs to verify detection and healing of the drive.
 6. Use :mc-cmd:`mc admin heal` to inspect healing status.

+Replacement drives should be freshly formatted and empty.
+MinIO healing ensures consistency and correctness of all data restored onto the drive. **Do not** attempt to manually recover or migrate data from the failed drive onto the new healthy drive.

 The replacement drive hardware should be substantially similar to the failed drive.
 For example, replace a failed SSD with another SSD drive of the same